zurb/tribute/README.md

   },

   // template for when no match is found (optional),
-  // If no template provided, menu is hidden.
+  // If no template is provided, menu is hidden.
   noMatchTemplate: null,

   // specify an alternative parent container for the menu